khongi/cookiecutter-rainbowcake-screen/README.md

 ### Customizing

-You can make the command shorter by creating a `.cookiecutterrc` file.
+You can make the command shorter by creating a `.cookiecutterrc` file (follows YAML syntax).

-Make `.cookiecutterrc` file in your home directory with the content:
+Make `.cookiecutterrc` file in your home directory and add the following section:
 ```yaml
 abbreviations:
     ghrc: https://github.com/khongi/cookiecutter-rainbowcake-screen.git